bbadzioch/ubgrade/README.md

 4.1.
 Use the function `ubgrade.read_scores` to read and record exam scores.
 The signature of this function is as follows:

-`ubgrade.read_scores(main_dir = None, gradebook = None, new_gradebook = None,
+`ubgrade.read_scores(main_dir = None, gradebook = None, new_gradebook = None)`
-save=True)`

-* `main_dir`:  The main grading directory, if not specified the current directory will be used.
+* `main_dir`:  The main grading directory.
+If not specified the current directory will be used.

 * `gradebook`: The name of the gradebook file.
 This file needs to be located in the main grading directory.
 If `None` it will be assumed that the file name is `gradebook.csv`.

 * `new_gradebook`: The name of the csv file where the exam scores are to be saved.
 If `None` the `gradebok` file will be used.
-All content of the `gradebook` file (person numbers, QR codes etc.) will be copied to `new_gradebook` as well.

-This function will create a column in the `new_gradebook` file for each exam problem, and record problem scores.
+This function will copy all content of the `gradebook` file (person numbers, QR codes etc.) to `new_gradebook`.
+It will also create a column in the `new_gradebook` for each exam problem, and record problem scores.
 If no score mark is detected on an exam page, the corresponding entry in `new_gradebook` will be `"NONE"`.
-If marks in two (or more) score boxes are detected, the corresponding entry will be `"MULTI"` followed by a list of marked score boxes.
+If marks in two (or more) score boxes of a score table are detected, the corresponding entry will be `"MULTI"` followed by a list of marked score boxes.
 The function also creates a column `total` with total exam scores, and a column `grade` which is intended to be populated with exam letter grades by the instructor.
 Either of these columns can be deleted if they are not to be reported to students (e.g. delete the `grade` column if there are no letter grades for the exam).